natverse/natmanager/README.md

 # FAQs

-1. On using `install` fuction from the package to install a `natverse` repository, I’m getting an error like
+1. On using `install` function from the package to install a `natverse` repository, I’m getting an error like
 below: